-If a client has received Advanced Premium Tax Credit (APTC) it will be reported on Form 1095-A. Information entered on the Form 1095-A worksheet will automatically flow into Form 8962.
+If a client has received Advance Premium Tax Credit (APTC) it will be reported on Form 1095-A. Information entered on the Form 1095-A worksheet will automatically flow into Form 8962.

-Form 8962 reconciles the amount of Premium Tax Credit (PTC) that the client is eligible to receive with the Advanced Premium Tax Credit (APTC) received throughout the year.
+Form 8962 reconciles the amount of Premium Tax Credit (PTC) that the client is eligible to receive with the Advance Premium Tax Credit (APTC) received throughout the year.
 If the APTC is more than the eligible amount, the difference will appear in the payments section of Form 1040, Schedule 3, Line 9.

-If APTC payments were greater than the PTC calculated on Form 8962, the client must repay all or part of the excess advanced premium tax credit, and the repayment amount will appear in Form 1040, Schedule 2, Line 2.
+If APTC the client received was greater than the PTC calculated on Form 8962, the client must repay all or part of the excess advanced premium tax credit, and the repayment amount will appear in Form 1040, Schedule 2, Line 2.

-If a person receives APTC, they must file a tax return!
+Anyone who receives the APTC, must file a tax return!

-Reasons that the client may have to pay back part of their Advanced Premium Tax Credit:
+Reasons that the client may have to pay back part of their Advanced Premium Tax Credit include: